 Cuba is a lot more expensive than most developing countries.
-Be prepared to pay as much on the tour in Cuba for food and services, as you would in any western ‘developed’ country.
-This is mainly due to the Cuban Government placing large taxes on anything considered “non-essential”, or anything to do with tourism, and also due to the artificial exchange rate for the USD.
-The trade embargo placed on Cuba by the United States also has some effect on prices.
-Most visitors find Cuba more expensive than they anticipated.
+Be prepared to pay as much for food and services, as you would in any western ‘developed’ country.
+This is due to a unique set of circumstances that are found in Cuba.
+These include: complex monetary rules such as the artificially fixed rate for the local CUP currency; restrictions on private businesses which stifle productivity and make the country reliant on imports, and a 60 year strong trade embargo imposed on Cuba by the United States.
+The result is that most visitors find Cuba more expensive than they anticipated.

 - View our recommendations on How to access your money in Cuba.
 (Foreign currencies currently accepted in Cuba)

 Personal Tour Budget Summary